TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### How TokeniZkAirdrop works

-​	Due to the limited number of AccountUpdates within a transaction, within the Airdrop activity project team usually could not distribute tokens（push）to a number of users within a transaction at one time (additionally,the  number of recipients is also limited (fixed) each time due to the static circuit), thus users need to claim tokens back（pull）.This means that we need record all related users’addresses on chain (by storing merkle-tree root of offchain storage) for each airdrop activity.
-Within Mina, Token accounts are specific for each type of custom token, meaning that a single public key can have many different types of token accounts.Thus, within TokeniZK, we  provide a specific common Intermediary Address intended to be deployed with TokeniZkAirdrop contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.TokeniZkAirdrop contract could be optionally deployed later after or during the creation of each Presale, Private Sale.
+​	Due to the limited number of AccountUpdates within a transaction, within the Airdrop activity project team usually could not distribute tokens（_PUSH_）to a number of users within a transaction at one time (additionally,the number of recipients is also limited (fixed) each time due to the _STATIC_ circuit), thus users need to claim tokens back（_PULL_）.
+This means that we need record all related users’ addresses on chain (by storing merkle-tree root of offchain storage) for each airdrop activity.
+Within Mina, Token accounts are specific for each type of custom token, meaning that a single public key can have many different types of token accounts.
+Thus, within TokeniZK, we  provide a specific common **Intermediary Address** intended to be deployed with TokeniZkAirdrop contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.
+BTW, TokeniZkAirdrop contract could be optionally deployed later after or during the creation of each Presale, Private Sale.

-​	During the Airdrop, every recipient and his rewarding tokens will be stored as an **<u>Airdrop Asset Note</u>** (with fields:{recipient, amount,conditions,etc.},seen as UTXO)and emited as an Action (as well as Event)on chain by project team(ie.token owner).
+​	During the Airdrop, every recipient and his rewarding tokens will be stored as an **Airdrop Asset Note** (with fields:*{recipient, amount,conditions,etc.}*,seen as **UTXO**)and emited as an Action (as well as Event)on chain by project team(ie.token owner).

-​	To record all recipients’addresses onchain for each airdrop activity, there is a exclusive unique merkle tree (denoted as **Airdrop-Tree**,an append-only merkle tree) as offchain storage for each custom token (**ie. each custom token has its own unique Airdrop-Tree**), being stored as the  tree root inside corresponding TokeniZkAirdrop contract account(ie. Intermediary token account).
-Meanwhile,TokeniZK platform will provide offchain storage maintainance service for all Airdrop trees from all custom tokens, including reducing actions of Airdrop activity and storing them into merkle tree as sequenced, and also publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform.
+​	To record all recipients’ addresses onchain for each airdrop activity, there is a exclusive unique merkle tree (denoted as **Airdrop-Tree**, an append-only merkle tree) as offchain storage for each custom token (**ie. each custom token has its own unique Airdrop-Tree**), being stored as the  tree root inside corresponding TokeniZkAirdrop contract account(ie. Intermediary token account).
+Meanwhile,TokeniZK platform will provide offchain-storage-maintainance service for all Airdrop trees from all custom tokens, including reducing actions(ie. Sequenced Events) of Airdrop activity and storing them into merkle tree as sequenced, and also publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform.
 And TokeniZK platform helps notify wallet-connected users on page to claim the airdroped tokens.

-​	The recipients claim their tokens by nullifying corresponding Airdrop Asset Note(UTXO),to avoid double spending (as described at TokeniZkUser section below).
+​	The recipients claim their tokens by Nullifying corresponding *Airdrop Asset Note(UTXO)*,to avoid double spending (as described at _How TokeniZkUser works_ section below).

  _Tips: More details within 'User Journey Flowcharts' section at proposal link above._